-It is how the most terrible things may not turn out nearly as bad as we usually think of them.
+It is how the most terrible things may not turn out nearly as bad as we usually worry about them.

 But you know what has happened since then?

 I am more humane.
+Death no longer has it’s sting over me.
+I fear it no more.
 I learnt from that fatal experience to value every moment I have with anyone; because you just never know when they’d be seen no more.
 I learnt to be present, and gift them with my presence.